 Field Review: The field investigation indicated that the area is clear and a bicycle path could be easily constructed between John McAdams Drive and MD 175.
 The key to this connection is providing a safe crossing across MD 175 which could be accomplished with improved markings and pedestrian/bicycle signal timing and phasing adjustments at the intersection of MD 175 and MD 108.
 Passive detection technologies (microwave, etc.) could be implemented which would improve the detection rates for bicycles and pedestrians at the intersection.

-- Construct path between Gateway Commerce and Columbia Pathway System - Improve intersection of MD 175 at MD 108 to accommodate bicycles
+- ❖ Construct path between Gateway Commerce and Columbia Pathway System - Improve intersection of MD 175 at MD 108 to accommodate bicycles could be used for a bicycle path.

 XIV.
 ROUTE MD 175 UNDERPASS